-Read our Projects Report 2020, or learn about some recent projects in more detail below.
+Read our Projects Report 2021, (page 7 of Annual Report) or learn about some recent projects in more detail below.

 BACSA relies on its local partners to send photographs demonstrating the work required and obtain builders’ estimates.
 Where BACSA approves a project proposal and makes a grant, the partner supervises the work and provides a report and photographs to show what has been achieved.
 We are conscious of the need to see that its money is well spent.
 We assesses conservation proposals carefully and do our best to ensure that our grants go to trustworthy partners for practicable cost-effective projects.

 A crucial first task in cemetery conservation is to secure the site, and BACSA has made several grants for work of this kind.
 For example, at the Haigh Road Cemetery in Saugar, Madhya Pradesh, India, a grant contributed to repairing the boundary wall and gate in 2018.